anneb/mapbox-wc/mapconfig.md

 ```

 ## datacatalog
-The datacatalog contains the layers can be used in the map.
-Layers can be combined in into an
+The datacatalog contains the layers available to the map user.
+Layers can be combined into an
 hierarchical tree of groups.

-The basic structure of the datacatalog is:
+The basic structure of datacatalog is:
 ```json
 [
     {